Dinadan: Tavola Ritonda

 In La Tavola Ritonda, a late medieval Italian rewrite of the Prose Tristan, the villain Brehu/Bruce the Merciless (Breus sanz Pietà) is uniquely turned into Dinadan's cousin.
 Compared to the Prose Tristan, the author expanded on Dinadan's character, giving him a wider range of attitudes, some perhaps reflecting his own perceptions.

 Unlike his more usual portrayals, this version of Dinadan (Dinadano) is depicted as a violent misogynist who harbors deep animosity towards women, including his dear friend Tristan's beloved, whom he openly insults as a "whore".
 Tristan, unsuccessfully, tries to trick him into loving a woman twice.
 The only time Dinadan does fall in love with a woman is during his brief affair with the evil Losanna of the Ancient Tower (Losanna della Torre Antica) in an episode based on the Short Version of the Prose Tristan.
 This affair causes him to turn against Tristan, who fights to save Losanna's rival Tessina (whom Dinadan also disparagingly calls a "whore").
 His typically-hostile attitude towards women earns him friendly mockery from Tristan, including a comical episode where Tristan, after Dinadan refuses to marry a daughter of Espinogres (here portrayed as a king; in Malory's version he is a knight companion of Tristan and Dinadan), enters Dinadan's room at night pretending to be the daughter, madly in love with him.
 Late in the book, Dinadan attempts to murder the captured King Mark in revenge for the death of Tristan.

 Modern Arthuriana

+Dinadan has appeared in a number of modern works, including as the main character in Francis Burdett Money Coutts' 1897 poem "Sir Dagonet's Quest", Ernest Rhys' 1905 poem "The Song of Dinadan and the Refrain of La Belle Isoud", Theodore Goodridge Roberts' ten short stories (an unfinished novel) collected posthoumously in The Merriest Knight (2001), and Gerald Morris' 2003 novel The Ballad of Sir Dinadan.